AbhinandVJ6/AbhinandVJ6/README.md

 </div>

 - 👀 I’m interested in Web Development , Data science & technologies
-- 🌱 I’m currently working on Self-Development -  Website - Django API + React & Redux - Cars website.
+- 🌱 I’m currently working on Projects and websites to create clean API using DJANGO.
-- 💞️ I’m looking to collaborate with someone who is working on Web Application Project.
+- 💞️ I’m looking to collaborate with someone who is working on Web Application Projects.
 - 📫 How to reach me - github id - AbhinandVJ6